Overview of common 1D barcode formats and 2D barcode formats

 Basically, one can differentiate between two barcode symbologies: 1D barcodes (one-dimensional) and 2D barcodes (two-dimensional).

 1D barcodes, also called linear barcodes, are a graphical representation of data in the form of parallel lines and spaces of varying width.
-They encode information in a single dimension and therefore contain only a limited amount of data.
+1D barcodes encode information in a single dimension and therefore contain only a limited amount of data.
 They are still the most common barcode types today.

 Common 1D barcode types: